-Understanding the entanglements between climate change, migration and well-being
+The understanding of entanglements between climate change, migration and wellbeing

-Knowledge production and sharing from within and for the community (languages etc) as well as making existing resources and information accessible for the communities
+Knowledge production and sharing from within and for the community, as well as making existing resources and information accessible for different communities

-Create spaces of “socio-cultural” exchange of practices and activities for self-care (community care) and well-being
+Creation of spaces of “socio-cultural” exchange of practices and activities for self-care (community care) and wellbeing

 Workshop Series on Reproductive Justice